 - To provide information for effective planning

-- To ensure continuity throughout the students’ school life
+- To ensure continuity throughout the pupils’ school life

-- To encourage students to recognise their achievements
+- To encourage pupils to recognise their achievements

 - To ensure statutory requirements are met

 - To provide detailed, relevant information for parents and other professionals

 The cycle of assessment, recording and reporting

 - Statement of special educational need – initial or updated

 - Annual review of the statement

 - Identification of needs for the coming year